e-krebs/check/README.md

 It is very raw and undocumented at this stage.

 It's an exploration at writing a test framework that addresses some of `jest`'s shortcomings (imho):
+- when multiple tests fail in a block, you only see the first one
 - the automatic hoisting of imports and mocks
   - this makes it difficult to write you own helpers on top of `jest`
 - the need to use `beforeEach` / `afterEach` ([detailed explanation here](./examples/BEFOREEACH.md))